 Central Queensland Production Testing Update

-*To view photographs and figures, please visit:
+*To view the location map, please visit:

 About State Gas Limited